steveklabnik/blog/posts/2012-03-08-transmuting-philosophy-into-machinery.markdown

 > - Peter Kropotkin, "Mutual Aid: A Factor of Evolution", p21

 Rob Conery is a pretty cool guy.
-While I always enjoy reading his blog, he's been at battle with the Hypermedia crowd recently.
+While I always enjoy reading <a href="http://blog.wekeroad.com/">his blog</a>, he's been at battle with the Hypermedia crowd recently.
 It's always good natured, though, and he means well.

-He recently posed an interesting question to his blog:
+He recently posed <a href="http://wekeroad.com/2012/03/03/moving-the-philosophy-into-machinery/">an interesting question to his blog</a>:

 > I would like to invite the good people who have engaged with me over the last
 > few days to jump in and write me up an API – and by way of explanation – show